ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

   * Patch (interface-preserving) and minor (non-breaking) version increments do not break compatibility, so these sorts of changes *are* allowed within a release.

   * Major ROS releases are the best time to release breaking changes.
-If a core package needs multiple breaking changes, they should be released together to coincide with the ROS release cycle, as opposed to over several major releases.
+If a core package needs multiple breaking changes, they should be merged into their integration branch (e.g. master) to allow catching problems in CI quickly, but released together to reduce the number of major releases for ROS users.

 * For compiled code, the ABI is considered part of the public interface.
 Any change that requires recompiling dependent code is considered major (breaking).